kraif999/ATS/README.md

         + run_backtest(symbols, specifications, n_starts, refits_every, refit_windows, distribution_models, realized_vols, output_df) : Runs a backtest for GARCH-based strategy.
     }

-    Strategy --|> AlphaEngine
     Strategy --|> GARCHbasedStrategy
-    AlphaEngine --|> AlphaEngineMult

 ```

-Below is an example of Bitcoin's trading profile based on the **SMA strategy** (Exponential Moving Average 20-day window).
+Below is an example of Bitcoin's trading profile based on the *SMA strategy, in particular Exponential Moving Average (EMA) 20-day window)*.
-Stop-loss and take-profit limits are set at 1.5% and 37.5% of the Close price throughout the entire trading period.
+Stop-loss and take-profit limits are set at 1.5% and 37.5% of the close price throughout the entire trading period.

 **Performance visualization:**